KSangmuang/SPC-Dashboard/README.md

 1. **Starts with Windows** - Service starts when PC boots
 2. **Runs on interval** - Follows production cycle time
-3. **Detects new files** - Checks CMM output folder for new Excel files
+3. **Detects new files** - Checks Camera Inspection output folder for new Excel files
 4. **Processes automatically** - No manual action needed

 ### Processing Cycle